jroberts5/speech-recognition/README.md

 ﻿#speech-recognition app

-Uses the Web Speech Browswer API for voice recognition.
-Can use voice commands to set color of the background
+Uses the Web Speech Browser API for voice recognition.
+Can use voice commands to set color of the background.